 Mott: Chinese officials have indicated a willingness to finance more renewable energy in developing nations if host countries request it.
 What can the NGO community or others do to increase demand for renewable energy and sustainable infrastructure in developing nations?

-SS: NGO engagement is essential in developing countries that partner with China on energy investments.
+Smithey: NGO engagement is essential in developing countries that partner with China on energy investments.
 NGOs must influence their own governments on future energy policies and investments, and they must be allowed to participate in crucial decision-making processes.
 Fundamentally, developing countries must lead the way and request development finance that supports more renewable energy and sustainable infrastructure.
 It will be incumbent on foundations and other funders to assist developing countries in making the positive decisions needed to support increased deployment of clean energy and sustainable infrastructure.
 Key to this will be engaging civil society organizations in developing countries to inform those energy strategies.

 Mott: How could this study shape Mott’s future grantmaking in the area of international development finance and advancing climate change solutions?
 Where are the gaps and opportunities?

-SS: The most important part of this project is that the database is not static — it will be updated and accessible.
+Smithey: The most important part of this project is that the database is not static — it will be updated and accessible.
 The data will help Mott and others understand how China is shifting its development finance.
 This will enable Mott grantees to engage in serious conversations with Chinese ministries and development finance institutions (DFIs) about how to change their development finance lending and investment risk models.
 This work will benefit the broader community of DFIs and allow us to acknowledge China’s leadership on these issues.

 The updated database also will allow Mott and other funders to better understand policy gaps and identify possible opportunities for future work in this area.
 It will help us develop grantmaking strategies that address where additional research, standard setting, or advocacy can be useful in China, as well as developing countries receiving Chinese energy investments.